joyrider3774/formula1_playdate/README.md

 A or B Start a new game at the boot or gameover screen

 ## Controls Windows Version
-arrow keys Move Player car left or right, crank can also start a game by rotating it
+arrow keys Move Player car left or right

 X or C Start a new game at the boot or gameover screen